Lukkar90/Reference_Judge/README.md

 ## Getting Started 💡

-Run `python Reference_Judge` command line in the directory where the folder exists
+Run `python Show_Images_Differences` command line in the directory where the folder exists

 To run only UI version you don't have to provide any arguments, just press "enter"